 Sitting in meditation with others is an important part of the Buddhist practice.
+You can try searching for a local meditation group on Find A Sit.
 Of course, not everyone has easy access to a community to sit with, but we can do our best.
 There are many online meetings if you don’t have a local sitting group.
 Engaging with other people on the path can help us learn, and give us the opportunity to share our experience with others.
 When I was new to meditation, I sat several times a week at the local meditation center.
 At home, I had a hard time sitting for thirty minutes straight.
 I would give up after 10 minutes or so.
 Because of ego, I never wanted to be the one to get up and walk out during the meditation.
 Although this isn’t the best reason to sit in a group (to feed the ego), it did help me learn to sit and engage with the sangha.
 Even if you connect with just one other person, having a companion to speak with about your practice can work wonders.

 Listen to Guided Meditations